New England Patriots vs. New York Jets NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Over/under insights

-- New England and its opponents have scored at least 42.5 points just two times this year.
+- New England and its opponents have scored at least 42.5 points just twice this year.

 - New York's games have gone over 42.5 points in two opportunities this season.